Efficiency

 Key finding (efficiency metric)

-• You get precise fermentation & proofing control without “blasting heat,” so you can run full dough cycles without worrying about ingredients and energy waste or big spikes on your bill.
+You get stable, controlled fermentation without energy spikes—so you can run full dough cycles with confidence, without "blasting heat" or worrying about wasted ingredients and unnecessary electricity.

 • Maximum practical batch size per cycle.